top of page

 national and regional government, NGO, and local farmer groups?

-Our project has an agreement with Kenya Agriculture and Livestock Research Organization and we are renewing it for 2020.
+Our project has had an agreement with Kenya Agriculture and Livestock Research Organization (KALRO).
 We have a mutual benefit and enjoy a Private:Public Partnership.
-There is a formal partnership and relationship between Welthungerhilfe and The Toothpick Company Ltd. (their Secretary General serves on our board and their Kenya Country Director is our Board Chair).
-We have an MOU with Montana State University (and Dr. David Sands is a professor at MSU).
-We have cooperative agreements with our science team members from research centers in Kenya, Uganda, Sudan, Tanzania, Zimbabwe, Zambia, Cote d’Ivoire, Benin, Cameroon, Ghana, Nigeria, and Mali.
+There is a formal partnership and relationship between Welthungerhilfe and The Toothpick Company Ltd. (their Secretary General serves on our board and they hold a board seat).
+We are part of the United Nations World Food Program's Innovation Portfolio and are part of TAAT's Innovation Platform.
+We have cooperative agreements with our science team members from research centers in Kenya, Uganda, Sudan, Tanzania, Zimbabwe, Zambia, Cote d’Ivoire, Benin, Cameroon, Ghana, and Nigeria.
 These research centers have signed commitment letters allowing their researcher to work with us in our shared goal to manage Striga

 What about intellectual property?

+Our active agent strain has been patented in every active country in Africa.
 The patent on the enhanced virulence selection technology expired this year. https://patents.justia.com/patent/6673746.
-There are no royalties.
 We hold decades of experience and are sharing that with our science team.
 The name Kichawi Kill is trademarked.

 What other impacts should be addressed in order to scale up this project?

 There are many things to consider and integrate as we deploy this new technology – regions, crops, farming styles, climate change, fungus persistence, integrated pest management, etc. This is why we’ve built a team who brings diverse knowledge and experience to the table.
 There are evaluation points throughout – and benchmarks that include, for example, “are the strains we use on Striga in maize also as effective on Striga in sorghum or millet?”
-"What locally-sourced village-level inoculum substrates will be as effective as rice?"
-These are tests built into our next year of research and evaluation.
+"What are the best ways to educate farmers?"
 We are also concerned with social impact which involves longitudinal evaluation on systemic change (women’s empowerment, education, adoption of more nutritious crops, etc.).

 Is maize the greatest problem?